 I love that you’re blind to the other players’ movements, too.
 It’s a great way to keep one player from taking over and telling everyone what to do, which is always a risk with co-op games.
 If you talk about your situation, you can get suggestions, but ultimately it’s up to you to spot threats and figure out how to outmaneuver the zombies.

 The rest of the pieces are high quality, too.
-The zombie and survivor markers are made from sturdy stuff, and they pop out of their original packaging cleanly and neatly.
-The character markers are made the same, with plastic bases.
+The zombie and survivor markers are very sturdy.
+They pop out of their original packaging cleanly and neatly.
+The character markers are made with plastic bases.

-The cards are well made and not particularly flimsy or low quality, so as long as you treat them properly they shouldn’t get too scuffed up or ratty.
+The cards are well made.
+As long as you treat them properly they shouldn’t get too scuffed up or ratty.

-The artwork for Zombie Tower 3D is nothing truly breath-taking, but it’s very well done.
+The artwork for Zombie Tower 3D isn’t necessarily breath-taking.
 It definitely has the zombie-movie vibe, with a sterile gray facility and graffiti-like numbering for each room.
 The board the building rests on is clearly a devastated landscape.